 Prior to May 25, 2018 JobScore will document what data we process and how we process it per GDPR Article 30 (2) on this page.
-As a reminder, data controllers must document their data collection and processing practices in their Recruiting Data Privacy statement to be compliant.
+As a reminder, data controllers must document their data collection and processing practices in their recruitment data privacy notice to be compliant.

 Data Processor Responsibilities

 According to GDPR Article 32 data controllers and processors must apply a reasonable level of security to the data collected against loss, unauthorized changes, or data breach.